top of page

 Learn how to be a cleaner consumer.

 Before I became pregnant with my first child in 2012, I was determined to remove every chemical I came across.
 I even stopped getting highlights until he was 4 months old to minimize my exposure—and his—to the chemicals from the hair products since I was breastfeeding him.
-I wouldn’t even spray stuff in my car or house (not even hairspray), or on my winter boots.
+I wouldn’t even use hairspray or spray air freshener in my car or house.

-After reading hundreds of health and wellness publications, I knew that the more chemicals you’re exposed to—even in small increments on a daily basis—the more you put yourself at risk for a host of concerns, including endocrine issues.
-I've had hypothyroidism for more than a decade.
+After reading hundreds of health and wellness books and articles, I knew that the more chemicals you’re exposed to—even in small increments on a daily basis—the more you put yourself at risk for a host of concerns, including endocrine issues.
+I've had hypothyroidism (an endocrine condition that affects your thyroid, your body's master metabolism gland) for more than a decade.
 Could this explain why?

 So I combed through every product that contained a potential toxin in my house—makeup, nail polish, hair products, shampoo, deodorant, cleaning products, food, even furniture.
 I read every ingredient of every health and beauty product, and food package I owned, and ended up throwing away 90% of the items I came across.

 The average woman uses 12 beauty products every day.
 Everything you apply to your skin, hair or nails day after day adds up, and these are the very products that can impact your health.
+Your skin absorbs everything you put on it.
 The thing is that you get to choose what goes in and on your body.

-We’re already exposed to several everyday toxins and chemicals beyond our control in the air we breathe and the water we drink, so we have to be our own best advocates for a cleaner life and do our best to remove the chemicals that we can.
+We’re already exposed to several toxins and chemicals beyond our control in the air we breathe and the water we drink, so we have to be our own best advocate for a cleaner life and do our best to remove the chemicals that we can.

 Since starting my research, the beauty scene and food world have exploded with tons of cleaner options.
 Today, the top things I look at when deciding what to buy: